JesseGreat/airbnb-clone-project/README.md

 ### Project Manager
 Coordinates the team, manages timelines, and ensures the project meets its goals.
 They act as a bridge between stakeholders and the development team.

+## Technology Stack

+### Django
+A high-level Python web framework used for building robust and scalable web applications.
+In this project, Django is utilized to develop RESTful APIs and manage backend logic.

+### GraphQL
+A query language for APIs that allows clients to request only the data they need.
+It is used in this project to enable efficient and flexible data fetching.

+### PostgreSQL
+A powerful, open-source relational database system.
+It is used to store and manage the project's data securely and efficiently.

+### CI/CD
+Continuous Integration and Continuous Deployment pipelines are implemented to automate testing, building, and deployment processes, ensuring rapid and reliable delivery of updates.